FENECON Home 6, 10 & 15 assembly and operating instructions

 -

-Before installation, carefully check whether the packaging and products are damaged and whether all accessories listed in chapter 5.1 are included in the scope of delivery.
+Before installation, carefully check whether the packaging and products are damaged and whether all accessories listed in the Scope of delivery section are included.
 If a part is missing or damaged, contact the manufacturer/dealer.

 6.1.
 Montage Wechselrichter